vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Puma

 What users perceive as "Mastodon" is a [Ruby on Rails](https://rubyonrails.org) application (with [Puma](https://puma.io) running as the web/presentation layer) providing both ActivityPub/Federation and the web user experience.
-We use the Ruby versions and modules that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).
+We use Ruby 3.0.x and the other modules that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

 Based on recommendations by the developer of Puma, and others in the Mastodon administration community, we have Puma configured in `.env.production` and `mastodon-web.service`, as follows: